front-commerce/developers.front-commerce.com/source/docs/magento1/installation.md

   - Apply them
     - Whit GIT: `git apply fix-sort-params-core.patch`
     - Without GIT: `patch -p1 < fix-sort-params-core.patch`

 ### **URLs settings**

   - Go to System > Configuration > Front-Commerce General > URLs Settings
   - Add your Front-Commerce Front URL.
 In development environment, it should be `http://localhost:4000/`.
 In production environment, it is the URL of your main store.
   - Go to System > Configuration > General > Web
+  - Make sure _Add Store Code to Urls_ is disabled
   - Set your base URL (secure + unsecure) with your Front-Commerce front URL (`http://localhost:4000/` in development environment) for each store view value.
 You can keep your admin URL for the default value.

 ### **Cache settings**